SemTiOne/odys/docs/examples/market_arbitrage.md

 ## Results

 The chart below compares local generation against market purchases.
-The market price overlay (with a reference line at the CCGT marginal cost of 50 $/MWh) shows exactly when the optimizer switches between the two sources.
+The top panel shows the dispatch decision, while the bottom panel displays market prices alongside the CCGT marginal cost reference line.
+This layout makes it easy to see exactly when the optimizer switches between the two sources.

-<iframe src="/assets/examples/market_arbitrage.html" style="width:100%; height:500px; border:none;" loading="lazy"></iframe>
+<iframe src="/assets/examples/market_arbitrage.html" style="width:100%; height:700px; border:none;" loading="lazy"></iframe>

 The dispatch should flip around the 50 $/MWh threshold: